luisddm/gulp-examples/gulp-example-browsersync/README.md

 ## Development tasks

-- Automatically refreshing your browser window upon any changes to your code.
+- Automatically refreshing your browser window upon any changes to your code